rafaeleyng/rafaeleyng.github.io/src/posts/2020-11-22-grpc-load-balancing-with-grpc-go.md

 We used the lib go-grpc, which we've found to have support for [DNS resolver](https://github.com/grpc/grpc-go/blob/master/internal/resolver/dns/dns_resolver.go) and also for balancing requests across several instances with various strategies (we went for [round-robin](https://github.com/grpc/grpc-go/blob/master/balancer/roundrobin/roundrobin.go)).

-Configuring this was not clearly documented in lib as would I expect.
+Configuring this was not clearly documented in the lib as would I expect.
 The two main changes we've done in our client were:
 - add the `WithDefaultServiceConfig` DialOption with the load balancing policy
 - specify a DNS URI pointing to the Headless Server we've mentioned